SmokinCaterpillar/pypet/README.md

 Before publishing the official *0.1.0* release I will integrate *pypet* first in my own research project.
 Thus, I have a more profound testing environment than only using unittests.
-Accordingly, you still have to deal with the naming *0.1b.X* probably until beginning of next year.
+Accordingly, you still have to deal with the naming *0.1b.X* for a little while.
 However, unless it is really, really, really necessary I do not plan to change the API anymore.
 So feel free to use this beta version and feel free to give feedback, suggestions, and report bugs.
-Either write my an email (robert.meyer (at) ni.tu-berlin.de) or preferably use github (https://github.com/SmokinCaterpillar/pypet) issues :-)
+Use **github** (https://github.com/SmokinCaterpillar/pypet) issues or write to the *pypet* Google Group (https://groups.google.com/forum/?hl=de#!forum/pypet) :-)

 Thanks!